 The 6551 ACIA (UART) will not send data if CTS is not true, and it won't receive if DCD is not true.
 This doesn't mean you absolutely have to use CTS and DCD.
 If you only want a two- or three-wire interface with no hardware handshaking, then ground these UART inputs so the 6551 will run.

 A note should be made here regarding CTS and the 6551.
 An applications note I have here for the Synertek NMOS 6551, as well as the '87 Rockwell data book's NMOS 6551 pages say that transmission of an already-started frame will stop immediately when CTS is taken false, the byte will be lost, and the TD line will go to marking.
 I consider this to be either a serious bug, or an idiotic part of the original NMOS design.
 The same Rockwell book says that the CMOS 65c51 will finish the already-started byte before halting transmission after CTS goes false.
 (IOW, they corrected that problem when they did the CMOS design.)
 The other data sheets I have only say CTS must be true for the ACIA to transmit, without giving details of what happens when CTS is taken false in the middle of a frame.
 My expectation then is that regardless of brand, the CMOS ones generally will finish the frame whereas the NMOS ones won't.
 If it matters in your use, you will want to experiment with the particular brand of 6551 you have in order to make sure your program operates it correctly so as not to lose data.
 If the NMOS 6551 is interrupted during a frame transmission, the program will have to give it the same byte again to transmit when CTS goes true.
 I have used a couple of different brands of 65c51 (ie, CMOS) for decades and never had that trouble with it.
 In fact, everything I've ever done with the 65c51 worked on first try, except when I lacked a capacitor in the crystal circuit.
 (If you're using just a crystal and not a separate oscillator, the crystal goes from pin 6 to pin 7 of the DIP, but you need a 22pF capacitor from pin 6 to ground.)
 The only thing I don't like about the 65c51 is that a couple of the controls are merged into the same control bit, where it would be nice to be able to control them separately instead.
-(Caveat: I have not used WDC's 65c51 which has a different transmit bug mentioned six paragraphs up, which WDC is working on.)
+(Caveat: I have not used WDC's 65c51 which has a different transmit bug mentioned six paragraphs up.)

 The 6551's other three handshaking lines don't necessarily have to be used either; but the inputs should not be left unconnected.
 It would be best to ground them if they're not connected to line receivers.
 If you're making the computer yourself, you may want to use pin headers so you can put jumpers on the appropriate pairs of pins to select whether or not to use CTS and DCD.
 If you're using the full complement of hardware handshaking, you'll want those inputs to be fed from the connector pins through the line receivers.
 Otherwise, you'll want one or both of these UART pins to artificially be held true by grounding them.